aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 ### 1.1.5.
 What if I really mess up the configuration file?

 The Accelerator is designed with checks to compare your current configuration file with the version of the config file from the previous successful execution of the state machine.
 If we believe you are making major or breaking changes to the config file, we will purposefully fail the state machine.
 See [1.4.
 Config file and Deployment Protections](../installation/customization-index.md#14-config-file-and-deployment-protections) for more details.

+With the release of v1.3.0 we introduced state machine scoping capabilities to further protect customers, detailed [here](../installation/customization-index.md#2-new-state-machine-behaviour)

 ### 1.1.6.
 What if my State Machine fails?
 Why?
 Previous solutions had complex recovery processes, what's involved?